aerogear/aerogear.org/android/index.markdown

 We have lots of [guides](https://aerogear.org/docs/guides/aerogear-android/) and [sample applications](https://github.com/aerogear/aerogear-android-cookbook) to help you get started with AeroGear and Android.

+## Requirements and Recommendations

+AeroGear 2.x supports Android 4.1 and higher.
+If you need support for Android 2.3, please use [AeroGear Android 1.4](https://github.com/aerogear/aerogear-android/releases).
+We recommend [Android Studio](http://developer.android.com/sdk/index.html) for application development.

 # Our Libraries

 Our library is broken up into modules and available from Maven Central and GitHub